TusharKarsan/HardChallengeSolution/README.md

 *Note by Tushar on 2023-05-08*
 - Updated Business Object Schema
+- Not sure how to change *Business Objects* but probably using class inheritance.

 3. Implement a way to output the contents of every third file of an account to a single file.